Will you be affected by the road closures?

 Archant

-Delays are expected as another abnormal load transported through Ipswich this weekend.
+Delays are expected as another abnormal load transported through Ipswich today.

 A second transformer is being moved from the Ipswich docks to Bullen Lane in Bramford on Sunday, November 4 – leaving Wherstead Road closed in parts over the next two days.